Camping and PPE Gear

-Here is a list of PPE and other stuff we are asking you to bring to the workshop.
+Here is a list of stuff we are asking you to bring.

 It works best if you are responsible for this because if you buy it you know it will fit your body, style, personal preferences etc, or you may already have it.